FreytagDom/capstone-project/README.md

   Usually something like this: `MONGODB_URL='mongodb://127.0.0.1:27017/<name-of-db>'`
 - Make sure to add the name of your database to the url!
 - Run app in development mode via `npm run dev`

+This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

+## Capstone Project

+This is my Capstone Project from my Bootcamp by [neuefische](https://www.neuefische.de/)